The operation of the C&O Canal lock was a little miracle of human ingenuity and mule muscle.

 The hands-on history lessons came to an end in 2003, when the National Park Service rangers' boat, the Canal Clipper III, began to sink one day.
 The 30-year-old boat was repaired, but it eventually was retired after it became clear that its deteriorating concrete-and-steel hull could not be salvaged.

-The Friends are looking for money to build a $600,000 double-decker boat.
+The Friends are looking for money for the construction of a $600,000 double-decker boat.
 They are about halfway there; the state government provided $200,000 in its last legislative session.
 Even students at nearby Seven Locks Elementary School have pitched in.

 Last week, on a humid night that threatened but never delivered a thunderstorm, the group pushed for more money by bringing in some canal celebrities: two attractive sisters in their twenties named Ida and Ellie, along with their friend Molly.